-We are reaching a point where there will soon be five generations working together.
 As Traditionalists, Baby Boomers, Generation X, Millennials and Generation 2020 come together in one work environment, organisations need to consider how they create an open and cognisant culture that works for everyone, regardless of demographics.
 Having a shared set of values and a clear, meaningful purpose will allow businesses to attract and retain employees, boost worker’s satisfaction and significantly aid recruitment and retention efforts.

 The simple fact is that creating a culture with values that are consistent internally and externally is key to employee happiness and organisational success.
 Understanding the significant role that strong values play in your culture — and being willing to alter your approach to reflect them — is a great start to achieving employee happiness.